denred0/denred0.github.io/landing.md

 				<header class="major">
 					<h3>Unity RAG Bot</h3>
 				</header>
-				<p>I created a Slack bot that can answer questions related to Unity development.
+				<p>The Slack bot that can answer questions related to Unity development.
 The bot uses Unity documentation as its primary data source, with the core functionality implemented as a RAG application.
 The entire infrastructure is deployed in the cloud using AWS Bedrock.</p>
 <!-- 				<ul class="actions">
 					<li><a href="generic.html" class="button">Learn more</a></li>
 				</ul> -->